jcaillon/valet/tests.d/lib-string/results.approved.md

    As long as I focu
    s on what I feel
-   and don't worry a
+   and don`t worry a
-   bout where I'm go
+   bout where I`m go
    ing, it works out
    .
 Having no expec
    tations but being
    open to everythin
    g is what makes w
    onderful things h
    appen.
-If I don't
+If I don`t
-   worry, there's no
+   worry, there`s no
    obstruction and l
    ife flows easily.
    It sounds impract
-   ical, but 'Expect
+   ical, but `Expect
    nothing; be open
-   to everything' is
+   to everything` is
    really all it is.
    01234567890123456
    789 on new line 0